zJayTech/Coffee-Shop-Analysis/README.md

 ---

 ## SQL Queries for Coffee Sales Data Analysis
 This section outlines several SQL queries designed to extract valuable insights from the coffee_sales dataset.
-These queries cover various aspects of sales performance, product popularity, and temporal trends.

 ### 1. Total Sales Revenue
 __Problem:__ Calculate the total revenue generated from all coffee sales.
 This query helps understand the overall financial performance.